morganesque/resphrame/README.md

 * **Draggable** &mdash; The main interaction therefore is via a draggable handle which you can use to make the viewport smaller and larger.
 This is because mainly that's what I tend to do during work.
 I don't want to see static iframes showing me different devices, it's about watching the design as it grows and shrinks and seeing where the problems arise.

 * **Viewport size** &mdash; Also when those problems appear I want to know exactly what size viewport I'm at.
 That's why the width is in the handle itself.
-At that point that’s all I want to know before I Alt+Tab back to my CSS and add a media query.
+At that point that’s all I want to know before I switch back to my CSS and add a media query.

 * **Sharable** &mdash; Both a) the **website** I'm testing, and b) the **current width** are stored in the URL (via `history.pushstate`) and so at any point I should be able to just grab that URL, wang it in Skype and show someone else what I'm seeing.